 If you’ve ever found yourself ‘magically’ at the end of a packet of biscuits while working at your laptop or polishing off a tub of hummus while cooking, then you may need to work on your food awareness.
 Are you someone who eats very healthily throughout the day, but at dinnertime you struggle to control your portions?
 Or maybe you’re a desktop muncher, always with a snack at your computer?
 No matter your pattern, spend some time trying to bring awareness to the times of day and situations that cause you to overeat.
 Once you create awareness around the habits that are working against you, you can more easily apply some of the tools below to help resolve them.

-3. Identify your trigger foods
+3. Identify your trigger foods and remove temptation

 4. Lean into structure